-WEEKDAYS AT 1 p.m. -- Join our engaging guides and visitor services team on Zoom for Capitol Conversations – live, interactive, virtual discussions about the U.S. Capitol.
+WEEKDAYS AT 1 p.m. -- Join our engaging guides and visitor services team for Capitol Conversations – live, interactive, virtual discussions about the U.S. Capitol.
 During Capitol Conversations, our staff will discuss some of the U.S. Capitol’s historic spaces, artwork, artifacts and statues.

 Click here for the Online Gift Shop for the books and other materials mentioned during Capitol Conversations.

 To request an accommodation to participate in a Capitol Conversation, please email your request to the following email as soon as you register: AccessibilityRequests@saa.senate.gov

 Monday, May 16 – The Nation Mourns: Lying in State for the Unknown Soldiers

 Before their interment in Arlington National Cemetery, four unknown soldiers lay in state in the Capitol Rotunda.
 We will discuss this very special ceremony and its place in honoring those soldiers "known but to God."

 Tuesday, May 17 – The Supreme Court in the Capitol

 From 1860-1935, the Supreme Court met in the room now called the Old Senate Chamber.
 Join us to learn about the Court and some of the cases decided during this time period.

 Wednesday, May 18 – Bringing the Outside In: The Corn Cob Columns

 The corn cob columns are a unique element of Capitol architecture.
 Learn how they were designed and why they are important to the Capitol.